kesondrakey/kesondrakey.github.io/fluxtower1.md

         <div class="html-object">
             <iframe width="100%" height="800" frameborder="0" scrolling="no" src="longterm_plots/longterm_plotly_fluxtower1.html"></iframe>
+      <i><b>Please note: </b> In order to provide data with minimal latency (near real-time) for stakeholder use, the data provided here is in a raw format.
+This means it has not undergone any quality control and only minimal statistical processing (i.e., sums and averages)."</i></b>

             <!-- View in full View Button -->
 <a href="https://kesondrakey.github.io/longterm_plots/longterm_plotly_fluxtower1.html" class="full-view-button">Click for full view</a>